-Arrests made, firearms recovered after shooting in Dorchester that injured 7 people
+Arrests made, firearms recovered after 7 shot in Dorchester

-Boston police are responding to a shooting that injured 7 people in Dorchester at the Caribbean Festival.
+Seven people were rushed to the hospital after a shooting at the Caribbean Festival in Dorchester Saturday morning.

-All victims were taken to the hospital for non-life-threatening injuries.
+All victims were taken to the hospital and police say their injuries are non-life threatening.

 Police tell Boston 25 they have recovered multiple weapons and several arrests have been made.

-The festival is still going on.
+The Caribbean Festival is still going on.

+Boston City Councilor Ed Flynn released the following statement regarding the shooting:

+“Today’s mass shooting highlights the gun violence crisis we are facing in the city.
+This is a public health and public safety emergency.
+Boston Police are confiscating and recovering guns at an alarming rate throughout the neighborhood.
+Now is the time to come together and develop a gun violence strategy in Boston,” Flynn said.

 The shooting is active and no additional information is available.